proplot-dev/proplot/README.rst

    with cartographic toolkits).

 There are also some philosophical differences and more direct conflicts.
-ProPlot enforces a "static"
-figure scaffolding, and introduces the ``format`` and ``smart_update`` methods meant to replace various existing axes and axis methods.
+ProPlot enforces **static** figure scaffoldings, while matplotlib encourages successively adding axes to an existing figure instance.
-The "smart tight layout" feature also conflicts directly with matplotlib's `tight layout <https://matplotlib.org/tutorials/intermediate/tight_layout_guide.html>`__, with more options and the ability to preserve axes aspect ratios by sacrificing fixed figure dimensions.
+The "smart tight layout" feature conflicts directly with matplotlib's `tight layout <https://matplotlib.org/tutorials/intermediate/tight_layout_guide.html>`__, with more options and the ability to preserve axes aspect ratios by sacrificing fixed figure dimensions.
-And some ``subplots`` features might be seen as an alternative the `axes_grid1 <https://matplotlib.org/mpl_toolkits/axes_grid1/index.html>`__ toolkit.
+And much of ``subplots`` might be seen as an alternative to the `axes_grid1 <https://matplotlib.org/mpl_toolkits/axes_grid1/index.html>`__ toolkit.
-Finally, ProPlot represents a backwards-incompatible break from matplotlib by deleting several native matplotlib colormaps.

 Despite all this, if there are any matplotlib developers out there that think some ProPlot features could be added to matplotlib directly, please contact me!